saglacio/saglac.io-original/.github/CONTRIBUTING.md

 ### Do you have questions about the source code?

-* Questions about how to get started should be asked on the Facebook page, or the slack channel.
+* Questions about how to get started should be asked on the Facebook page, or on Discord.

 * If you feel your question should be addressed in the documentation, feel free to open a [new issue](https://github.com/saglacio/saglac.io/issues/new).